Skip to content

 This research study is following the recommendations that were given to the Independent Commission on Civil Aviation Noise by:

-• Selecting a range of noise exposure experiences as detailed above
+• selecting a range of noise exposure experiences, as detailed above

-• Selecting addresses exposed to the lowest levels where possible
+• selecting addresses exposed to the lowest levels, where possible

-• Using a purposive sampling method to select the airports included in the study
+• using a purposive sampling method to select the airports included in the study

 Timelines

-Fieldwork for the first phase of the study has been planned intentionally for the second half of 2022 to allow for the busy summer period to have just finished.
+Fieldwork for Phase One was planned intentionally for the second half of 2022 to allow for the busy summer period to have just finished.
 The reason for this is twofold.
-Firstly, it means participants will be completing questionnaires very shortly after a busy summer season of aviation activity; this maximises memory of the summer.
-Secondly, it maximises the available sample as fewer people would be expected, for example, to be away on holiday.

-3. When will I be able to see the outcome of the research?
+When will I be able to see the outcome of the research?

 The ANNE study is expected to conclude in 2025.
 The Department will consider undertaking a review of the research ahead of publication.